top of page

 CROSS-HATCHED DESIGNS:

-Apparently this cross-hatching had a function (whether intentional or not) - this surface could be used to strike matches on.
+Apparently this cross-hatching had a function (whether its original intention or not) - this surface could be used to strike matches on.
 See above under 'Hands and Claws' for more information on the pipe with the cross-hatched hand.

 ARMORIALS: